Novel tools and observables for jet physics in heavy-ion collisions: Introduction

 With the aim of clarifying differences and similarities between various theoretical implementations of jet quenching on the level of single-hadron spectra, such a benchmarking exercise was organized by the TECHQM collaboration \cite{TECHQM}.
 For the success of this exercise, it was crucial to identify a simplified benchmark calculation that would allow for a comprehensive comparison easily performed in all model set-ups.
 For the case of single inclusive high-$\pT$ hadron spectra, this joint effort was the so-called ``brick problem'' \cite{Armesto:2011ht,Burke:2013yra}.

-From 21 August -- 1 September 2017 \cite{THinst}, the CERN TH Institute \textsl{``Novel tools and observables for jet physics in heavy-ion collisions''} brought together at CERN 60 theorists and experimentalists with a research focus on jet quenching.
-The first three days of this two-week meeting were reserved to host the fifth in the series of Heavy Ion Jet Workshops.
-Already in the preparatory phase of these meetings, the question arose how a TECHQM-like community effort could be extended from single-inclusive hadron spectra to medium-modified multi-particle final states.
-Within the first days of the meeting, \emph{the participants reached the consensus view that a comprehensive comparison of existing and future jet quenching models can be based on the distribution of hadronic fragments in the kinematical Lund plane}.
+In this report, we consider how to extend such studies to medium-modified multiparticle final states.
+Our approach summarises the consensus view arrived at in the CERN TH Institute \textsl{``Novel tools and observables for jet physics in heavy-ion collisions''} \cite{THinst}, and uses the kinematic Lund plane to study how hadronic fragments are distributed in different quenching models.
 This representation provides a common language to discuss features of final state showering on an operational level that provides a basis for comparing qualitative and quantitative features of theoretical models and physical observables.
-The focus of the ensuing discussion was two-fold.
-On the one hand, there was an effort to understand how and for which dynamical reasons the fragment distributions of different jet quenching models show marked differences.
-Second, there was an effort to understand how modern jet substructure techniques can be utilized to focus on particular regions in the Lund plane, thus providing a possibility of constructing jet observables that discriminate optimally between different models.
+We also discuss the closely related jet substructure observables with the help of modern grooming (and tagging) techniques.
+The focus of the ensuing discussion is two-fold.
+On the one hand, we set out to understand how and for which dynamical reasons the fragment distributions of different jet quenching models show marked differences.
+Second, we wish to demonstrate how modern jet substructure techniques can be utilized to focus on particular regions in the Lund plane, thus providing a possibility of constructing jet observables that discriminate optimally between different models.